gjoeckel/otter/README.md

 # Clients Enterprise

 A multi-enterprise web application for managing client data and reports, supporting California State University (CSU), California Community Colleges (CCC), and Demo environments.
-Built with PHP, JavaScript, and MySQL, featuring universal relative paths for cross-server compatibility.
+Built with PHP and JavaScript, using Google Sheets and JSON-based storage (no MySQL), featuring universal relative paths for cross-server compatibility.

 **Target Audience**: AI agents and developers working on this project
 **Documentation Standards**: Optimized for AI agent comprehension and action